 Fortunately, they have developed equipment accessible to hospitals and it has become common to treat respiratory problems.

-Buy pulse oximeter
+Buying a pulse oximeter

 It is important to evaluate patients and select the appropriate oximeter for those in your care.
 Costs can change depending on what suits your patient’s needs.